polyphony-chat/docs/SPECIFICATION.md

 Re-signing messages mustn't overwrite the old signature.
 Instead, a new variant of the message must be created, which contains the new signature.

-!!! bug "TODO"

-    TODO: How does this look API wise?
-E.g., How will it be handled if there are multiple variants for a single message?

 ```
 Alice_A                                              Server_C                                                              Alice_B